cactusaurelius/knawat-suppliers-npm/README.md

 ## Getting started

-Check out the Knawat Suppliers REST API endpoints and data that can be manipulated in <https://knawat-suppliers.restlet.io/>.
+Check out the Knawat Suppliers REST API endpoints and data that can be manipulated in [this link](https://docs.knawat.io/?url=https://dev.suppliers.knawat.io/openapi/openapi.json).

 ## Setup